 - Paul Wypasek, Business Manager, Turner Knowledge Network, Turner Construction Company

-Program Director, Knowledge and Collaboration Council
+Program Director, Change & Transformation Council and Knowledge & Collaboration Council